KaumadieKariyawasam/ChatLife/README.md

-# ChatLife
+# ChatChat
-simple chat app to communication with friends or office work like a messenger app
+simple chat app by using react-native &amp; firebase